sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 &mdash; How would I know it, though?
 I'm not them.

 <p>
-<font class="emph">Oh, I love Jensen's inequality!
+<span id="span:i-love-jensen's-ineq" class="emph">Oh, I love Jensen's inequality!
-I've loved it ever since I met it for the first time in my life and I still love it!</font>
+I've loved it ever since I met it for the first time in my life and I still love it!</span>
 </p>

 <!--I vividly remember the first moment I met it. &#x1F60D;